NativeScript/firebase/packages/firebase-admob/README.md

 - MaxAdContentRating.T
 - MaxAdContentRating.MA

-The following code configures a `RequestConfiguration` object to specify that ad content returned should correspond to a digital content label designation no higher than G:
+The following code configures a `RequestConfiguration` object to specify that an ad content returned should correspond to a digital content label designation no higher than G:

 ```ts
 import { Admob, MaxAdContentRating, RequestConfiguration } from '@nativescript/firebase-admob';